The first book from award-winning comedian James McNicholas, based on his critically acclaimed Edinburgh show The Boxer

 A heart-warming, hilarious true story about fighting and family, based on the acclaimed stage show.
 For fans of books by Dave Gorman, James Acaster and Danny Wallace, along with boxing tales from the likes of Tyson Fury and Ricky Hatton.

-James McNicholas's school PE teacher once told him he was so unfit he'd be dead by the time he was 23.
-James has spent his life pursuing a career in acting.
-In reality, that has meant spells working as a painter-decorator, wine merchant and salesperson for Viking River Cruises.
+James McNicholas's PE teacher once told him he was so unfit he'd be dead by the time he was 23.
+James has spent his life pursuing a career in acting and comedy.
+In reality, that has meant spells working as a painter-decorator and river cruise salesperson.

 A heavyweight hour of stand-up and storytelling ...
 It's heart-in-mouth stuff.
 I was tempted to run on stage and hold aloft McNicholas's gloved fist.
 His show is a knockout.. - The Guardian